 developed these Calls to Action in support of the UHC2030 discussion paper “Living with COVID-19: Time to get our act together on health emergencies and universal health coverage.”

-In the medium and long term, countries should pay specific attention to marginalized and vulnerable populations such as the homeless, migrants, refugees, non-formal workers, sex workers, the elderly and children among others to ensure social protection is available post crisis.
-Countries need to address legal and policy barriers, as well as harmful social, traditional and cultural norms that prevent women and girls, marginalized and criminalized groups from receiving health services, as well as over use of criminal laws in the name of protecting public health.
+In the medium and long term, countries should pay specific attention to marginalized and Key and vulnerable populations such as the homeless, migrants, refugees, non-formal workers, sex workers, PWID/PWUDs, Artisanal Small miners (ASM), Fisheries, the elderly, and children as well as people with pre-existing medical conditions (such as asthma, diabetes, high blood pressure, heart disease) among others to ensure social protection is available post-crisis.
+Countries need to address legal and policy barriers, as well as harmful social, traditional, and cultural norms that prevent women and girls, marginalized and criminalized groups from receiving health services, as well as over use of criminal laws in the name of protecting public health.

 Increase Public Health Financing and Financial Protection: Governments must rapidly invest in health systems and services that reach the furthest behind first.
 Countries need to ensure financial protection so all people can isolate safely to control the spread of the virus, and access quality health services during and after the pandemic.
 Reducing financial barriers to services improves equity while also helping epidemic control, as more people would access testing and care if they did not have to consider financial costs.
 Thus, as a matter of priority, governments should make all COVID-19 related services free at the point of care.
 It is now time to develop a concrete implementation plan to eliminate out-of-pocket private spending on health.
-This will require governments to increase public financing towards a minimum of 5% of GDP as government health spending and other appropriate targets based on the country and/or regional context (such as the Abuja Declaration’s 15% annual budget allocation for health sector improvements).
+This will require governments to increase public financing towards a minimum of 5% of GDP as government health spending and other appropriate targets based on the country and/or regional context (such as the Abuja Declaration’s 15% annual budget allocation for the health sector improvements).
 Countries must remember that the cost of inaction is significantly higher than the cost of investing in health, even during a recession.
-Lastly, civil society must demand that all stakeholders, such as the pharmaceutical and healthcare industries, act responsibly and guarantee the access of lifesaving treatments for all.
+Lastly, civil society must demand that all stakeholders, such as the pharmaceutical and healthcare industries, act responsibly and guarantee access to lifesaving treatments for all.

-Focus on Health Workers: This global health emergency demonstrates the urgency for countries to invest in their health workforce at all levels.
+Focus and Prioritize frontline Health care Workers: This global health emergency demonstrates the urgency for countries to invest in their health workforce at all levels.
 This includes but is not limited to:

-Providing training on infection and prevention control (IPC) protocols (including appropriate hand hygiene, respiratory etiquette, and safe patient management processes in health care settings) and ensure their monitoring of compliance
+Providing training on infection and prevention control (IPC) protocols (including appropriate hand hygiene, respiratory etiquette, and safe patient management processes in health care settings) and ensure their monitoring of compliance through virtual and onsite trainings.

 Briefing health workers on their rights, roles, responsibilities, and risks

-Ensuring decent working conditions and adequate renumeration
+Ensuring decent working conditions and adequate remuneration

-Providing occupational safety to protect workers from infection such as personal protective equipment (PPE) and training on appropriate use of protective equipment
+Providing occupational safety to protect workers from infection such as personal protective equipment (PPE) and training on the appropriate use of protective equipment

 Assigning manageable workloads